BrotherFatcake/notes/MongoDB/Mongoose-MultiSchema.md

 //Create a constant to require morgan for logging

+//Create a constant to require passport for authentication

-//mongoose Promise to use global ES6 Promises
+//mongoose Promise equals global ES6 Promises

 //Create const of PORT, DATABASE_URL to require config.js

 //create const of Primary {modelName}  OR {modelName1, modelName2} to require models file

-//Create constant that creates a new app instance by calling top level express function
+//Create constant that creates a new app instance by calling top level express with no args

-//tell app to use express.json
+//tell app to use with arg express.json with no arg

-//tell app to use morgan for common logging
+//tell app to use morgan with arg 'common' logging

 **If using Express Routing by putting CRUD code in separate JS file**